Walpro/CarND-MPC/writeup.md

 The state incorporates also the distance of vehicle from trajectory and the difference of vehicle orientation and trajectory orientation.

-To next state is computed as follows:
+The next state is computed as follows:
 * x​t+1​​ = x​t​​+v​t​​∗cos(ψ​t​​)∗dt
 * y​t+1​​ = y​t​​+v​t​​∗sin(ψ​t​​)∗dt
 * ψ​t+1 ​​= ψ​t​​+​vt/L​f​​​​​​​​∗δ∗dt